 In 1806, General S. Liniers prayed all night, imploring for divine protection to free this city of British troops.
 The Recoleta Fathers operated the temple until 1822.
 On March 12, 1830, the temple was erected as a parish temple.

 In 1934, the temple was restored to its primitive style.
 On October 14, 1934, the solemn procession of the XXXII International Eucharistic Congress presided over by Cardinal Eugenio Pacelli, Secretary of His Holiness, departed from this church.
 The temple was elevated to the dignified status of a basilica by His Holiness Pio XI on March 12, 1936.

 Other nearby markers.
 At least 3 other markers are within 3 kilometers of this marker, measured as the crow flies.
-La Recoleta Cemetery (about 150 meters away, measured in a direct line); El Obelisco de Buenos Aires (approx. 2.1 kilometers away in Ciudad Autónoma de Buenos Aires); La Librería de Avila (approx. 3.1 kilometers away).
+La Recoleta Cemetery (about 150 meters away, measured in a direct line); El Obelisco de Buenos Aires (approx. 2.1 kilometers away); La Librería de Avila (approx. 3.1 kilometers away).